Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Abstract

 \section{Abstract}

-{We propose a machine learning approach to the optimal control of fluid restless multi-armed bandits (FRMABs) with state equations that are either affine or quadratic in the state variables.
-By deriving fundamental properties of FRMAB problems, we design an efficient machine learning based algorithm.
-Using this algorithm, we solve multiple instances with varying initial states to generate a comprehensive training set.
-We then learn a state feedback policy using Optimal Classification Trees with hyperplane splits (OCT-H).
-We test our approach on machine maintenance, epidemic control and fisheries control problems.
-Our method yields high-quality state feedback policies and achieves a speed-up of up to 26 million times compared to a direct numerical algorithm for fluid problems.}
+{ We present a novel machine learning framework for the optimal control of fluid restless multi-armed bandit problems (FRMABPs) with state equations that are either affine or quadratic in the state variables.
+By establishing fundamental properties of FRMABPs, we develop an efficient numerical algorithm that generates a comprehensive training set by solving multiple instances with diverse initial states.
+We further enhance this training set by applying a nonlinear transformation to the feature vectors, leveraging structural properties of FRMABPs.
+A time-dependent state feedback policy is then learned using Optimal Classification Trees with hyperplane splits (OCT-H).
+We test our approach on machine maintenance, epidemic control, and fisheries control problems, demonstrating that our method yields high-quality state feedback policies.
+Furthermore, once a policy is learned, it achieves a speed-up of up to 26 million times compared to the direct numerical algorithm. \\ {\textbf{Publication note:} Accepted for publication in \emph{Machine Learning}, 115, 70 (2026).
+Final version available at \url{https://doi.org/10.1007/s10994-026-07022-0}.}}

 \keywords{Restless Multi-Armed Bandit, Fluid Approximation, Optimal Control, Decision Trees}